Retaining Wall Calculator guide

 When should I use the Retaining Wall Calculator?

-Use it when your task matches one of these common needs: Estimate block count for landscape retaining walls.
+Use it when your task matches one of these common needs: Estimate block count for simple segmental retaining walls.
 Plan cap blocks for the top course.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Retaining Wall Calculator doing with my inputs?